 Known Issues with SCCM Third-Party Software Updates

-In above log files and component status message, you have seen the error while publishing we got an error.
+In the above log files and component status message, you have seen the error.
+While publishing, we got an error.
 You can check the message ID 11524 in SCCM third-party patching known issues in Microsoft documentation (it’s a bug).

-According to Microsoft The third-party software update synchronization service can’t publish content to metadata-only updates that were added to WSUS by another application, tool, or script, such as SCUP.
+According to Microsoft, The third-party software update synchronization service can’t publish content to metadata-only updates added to WSUS by another application, tool, or script, such as SCUP.

 You have only two (2) options to resolve that issue.

-- Uninstall of SUP/WSUS from your environment and reinstall again them to clean up the metadata and updates which were published.
+- Uninstall SUP/WSUS from your environment and reinstall them again to clean up the metadata and updates which were published.

-- Find out the update ID and cleanup them from database (only supported by Microsoft premeier support).
+- Please find the updated ID and cleanup them from the database (only supported by Microsoft premier support).

 I didn’t have any other options than to reuse SCUP in my Lab environment and wait for Microsoft to start supporting publishing updates even though SCUP or any other tools already publish them.